Understanding the 3 project types

 Does your project budget need to reset each month?

 For Time & Materials and Non-Billable projects, as well as for Fixed Fee projects that budget in hours, you can set a project’s budget to automatically reset each month.
-You can find out more about this option in How to set project budgets.
+You can find out more about this option in our article on how to set project budgets.

 When setting up your project, you can decide which members of your team will be able to view the project report on the Projects page of their Harvest profiles.
-By default, only Administrators and Project Managers assigned to the project will be able to view it, but if you’d like, you can share it with everyone assigned to the project, including Regular Users.
+By default, only Administrators and Managers assigned to manage the project will be able to view it, but if you’d like, you can share it with everyone assigned to the project, including Members.
 We’ll explain more about user permissions in Harvest in the next section of this guide.

 Tasks allow the team to track time to the specific work they’re doing for the project.
 There are a set of tasks on the project by default, known in Harvest as common tasks.
 You can add more tasks by selecting from the list or by simply typing into the Add a task field.
 To remove a task from the project, just click the X next to the task name.